-Will interest rates go up again on 2 November 2023?
+Will interest rates go up again in the next few months?

 But will interest rates go up again in the battle to reduce inflation?
 Here’s what you need to know.